 HOW TO ELIMINATE THUMB PRESSURE BEHIND CELLO NECK

 When we release all our fingers from the fingerboard (to play an open string for example) then we absolutely need our thumb’s contact behind the neck as a spatial sensor and positional reference (see Positional Sense).
 But when we have any other finger in contact with the fingerboard then that finger occupies this function and we can now relax, and even release, the thumb’s contact with the back of the cello’s neck.
 The total release of the thumb’s contact with the back of the cello neck is easiest to do in exercises in which we don’t have any shifts and in which we always have at least one finger down.
-In fact probably the best material for practicing playing without any thumb/cello neck contact are the Cossmann Doubletrill Exercises and their preparations.
+In fact, probably the best material for practising playing without any thumb/cello neck contact are the Cossmann Doubletrill Exercises and their preparations.

 One of the main things that differentiates Neck Region fingerings from the Intermediate and Thumb Regions is our use of the fourth finger.
 The “square” hand posture that we can use in the Neck Region allows us to comfortably use the fourth finger in this region, unlike in the higher regions.
-However the fourth finger is considerably weaker and less athletic than the other fingers.
+However, the fourth finger is considerably weaker and less athletic than the other fingers.
 For this reason we also have a special page dedicated to it (click on the highlighted link).

 2: A DIFFERENT METHOD FOR NAMING (NUMBERING) THE FINGERBOARD POSITIONS?

 Traditionally the left-hand positions up the fingerboard in the neck region are numbered as “Half”, “First”, “Second”, “Third” and “Fourth” according to the note on which the first finger finds itself, as shown in the following examples: